brian32768/docker-flexlm/README.md

 the image size from about 2+ GB to 1 GB once the fancy flask packages my app uses are installed with miniconda.

+## TO-DO

+* Run in waitress instead of using "flask run".